Colors and gradients

 - LAB (also known as CIE Lab).

-For each of them a factory function is available in Colors
+For each of them a factory function is available in Colors, taking

 the transparency alpha as a last parameter with a d